MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

   buy the default poll.
 One can implement additional *sarracenia.transfer* classes to add understanding of them to poll.

-The output of a poll is a list of messages built from the file names and SFTPAttributes records, which can then be filtered by elements after *gather* in the algorithm.
+The output of a poll is a list of notification messages built from the file names and SFTPAttributes records, which can then be filtered by elements after *gather* in the algorithm.